 Scholarships and financial support

 We’re offering up to 50 Business School Excellence Scholarships to UK and International students starting one of our Masters courses in 2024.
 These scholarships offer a 50% fee reduction and will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.

 You do not have to submit a separate application for our Excellence Scholarships - you will be automatically considered when your course application is reviewed.

-You’ll develop specific financial, mathematical, data analysis and research skills, whilst also enhancing your communication, critical thinking, and creative problem-solving skills.
-Our graduates are well positioned to use their knowledge and experience to tackle key global challenges and are well placed for a range of careers.
+You’ll develop specific financial, mathematical, data analysis and research skills, while also enhancing your communication, critical thinking, and creative problem-solving skills.
+Our graduates are well positioned to use their knowledge and experience to tackle key global challenges within a range of careers.

 Graduates of our MSc Economics and Finance have careers worldwide as advisers, researchers and quantitative analysts in economic and financial institutions, consultancy and public service.
 Our MSc also provides a sound basis for you to go on to a research degree.